DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/10 Restrict Creating Shape Copies.md

-The example below demonstrates how to prevent users from adding more than one shape of each type to a chart.
+The example below demonstrates how to prevent users from adding more than one shape of each type to a chart:

 ##### jQuery